ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 #.
 If the aircraft descends to :ref:`SOAR_ALT_MIN<SOAR_ALT_MIN>` altitude, throttle is re-enabled and the aircraft will begin to climb to the altitude of the next waypoint, in AUTO, or to :ref:SOAR_ALT_CUTOFF<SOAR_ALT_CUTOFF> altitude in CRUISE or FBWB.
 In AUTO, if the waypoint altitude is less than :ref:`SOAR_ALT_CUTOFF<SOAR_ALT_CUTOFF>` altitude, then Soaring can not begin before reaching the waypoint.
 If it is above :ref:`SOAR_ALT_CUTOFF<SOAR_ALT_CUTOFF>` altitude, then Soaring can occur once that altitude has been reached.
 #.
 When the aircraft reaches :ref:`SOAR_ALT_CUTOFF<SOAR_ALT_CUTOFF>` altitude, throttle is set to zero again.
 #.
 If, during gliding flight, the air is estimated to be rising at more than
-   :ref:`SOAR_VSPEED<SOAR_VSPEED>` and the :ref:`RC switch position<soaring_rc-switch>` allows it, the aircraft will automatically enter LOITER mode.
-While in LOITER mode the aircraft will adjust the loiter position to better centre the thermal.
+   :ref:`SOAR_VSPEED<SOAR_VSPEED>` and the :ref:`RC switch position<soaring_rc-switch>` allows it, the aircraft will automatically enter THERMAL mode.
+While in THERMAL mode the aircraft will adjust the circling position to better centre the thermal.
 #.
-LOITER mode is exited under the following conditions:
+THERMAL mode is exited under the following conditions:

    - :ref:`SOAR_ALT_MAX<SOAR_ALT_MAX>` is reached.
    - :ref:`SOAR_ALT_MIN<SOAR_ALT_MIN>` is reached.